 The world has battled malaria and TB for centuries, but the immense human toll of AIDS in the late 1990s injected a new urgency into global prevention and treatment efforts.
 Though the resources to fight these diseases have increased exponentially throughout most of the 2000s, funding remains insufficient for global disease control.
 Infectious diseases are particularly challenging, because even once progress has been made against them, they can rebound quickly if global efforts to fight them stagnate or stop.

 Weak health systems further complicate the fight against these diseases, especially in sub-Saharan Africa.
 The shortage of health workers, for example, is a major hurdle in expanding treatment and prevention efforts.
-Sub-Saharan Africa accounts for 66% of the global burden of disease from HIV, TB, and malaria, and only 4% of the world’s health workforce.
-Health workers at all levels of delivery, as well as the systems, supplies, and facilities that support them, must be strengthened to tackle infectious diseases and to ensure better basic health care and outcomes overall.
+Sub-Saharan Africa accounts for 24% of the global burden of disease, but only 3% of the world’s health workforce.
+Health workers at all levels of delivery, as well as the systems, supplies and facilities that support them, must be strengthened to tackle infectious diseases and to ensure better basic health care and outcomes overall.

 New momentum in the fight against HIV/AIDS, TB and malaria has helped millions of people get access to prevention and treatment services.
-Antiretroviral medication for people living with HIV/AIDS now generally costs $100 per patient per year, down from $10,000 in 2000.
+Antiretroviral medication for people living with HIV/AIDS now generally costs $100 per patient per year, down from nearly $10,000 only ten years ago.
 The four tools for malaria elimination (insecticide-treated bed nets, anti-malarial treatment, indoor residual spraying and preventative treatment for pregnant women) are also extremely affordable.
 For example, bed nets cost $10 to buy and distribute, while treatment costs $2 or less per dose.
 TB infection can be prevented and treated as well.
-In many countries where TB is endemic, $5-50 will buy a full six-month course of treatment to cure TB.
+In many countries where TB is endemic, $20 on average will buy a full six-month course of treatment to cure TB.